The Eagle's Toni Boelter wrote the feature story for the Dec 4th issue of the national newspaper

 So say it with me everyone, and we mean EVERYONE!
 LET’S PLAY HOCKEY!

-Thanks Toni for a great story!
-I'll add a link on our media page to the LPH page and this post.
+to the LPH page and this post.
 See my next post for some coverage of today's Stingers/Eagles game, I think there's a nice picture of John in there.